dmbaturin/ocamlbook.org/book/lists-and-structural-recursion.md

 ```

 Another commonly used function is `List.fold_left : ('a -> 'b -> 'a) -> 'a -> 'b list -> 'a`.
 In some other languages
 it's known as `reduce`.
-It takes a function, a list, and an initial values, and applies the function to every list
+It takes a function, a list, and an initial value, and applies the function to every list
 element and the accumulator.
 This is how we can write a function that calculates the average value of all elements
 in a list: